livechat/design-system/src/components/NotificationSystem/NotificationSystem.md

 These components are based on new React context API.

 ### Usage
-- wrap your components with `ToastProvider` which makes the ToastProvider methods available to the rest of your app:
+- wrap your components with `NotificationProvider` which makes the NotificationProvider methods available to the rest of your app,
+- use consumer component (i.e. `ToastConsumer`) where you need your notifications to appear,
-- use `ToastContext` to get access to toast methods
+- use `NotificationContext` to get access to toast methods

 ```js
 initialState = { currentToastId: null, vertical: 'top', horizontal: 'center' };